sambatlim/mysql_encrypted_key_connection/README.md

 ### Prerequisites
-This package suppose you already know mysql2 pool do.You need to set `.env` file with `DATABASE_ENCRYPT_KEY = "Private key"`
+This package suppose you already know mysql2 pool.You need to set `.env` file with `DATABASE_ENCRYPT_KEY = "Private key"`

 ## Install
 ```